 And finally, Ad Hoc is here.
-Yes, the past 2+ years has been hard for all of our IQ4 users who had come to rely on Ad Hoc wifi with their previous IQ2/IQ3 for remote control, and remote viewing of images and live view on their iPhones and iPads.
+Yes, the past 2+ years have been hard for all of our IQ4 users who had come to rely on Ad Hoc wifi with their previous IQ2/IQ3 for remote control, and remote viewing of images and live view on their iPhones and iPads.
 It is waaaaayy overdue.
 Maybe it surprised Phase One, I don’t know.
 Remember, USB 3 with the IQ3 took over 6 months.
 Sometimes maybe, you get surprised.
 But it should have been here a long time ago.
 On the good news side, it finally is, for the studio and computer Ad Hoc, it is here now.
 And the mobile app for in the field will be on the way shortly.
 Brad Kaye has an article that digs into the Ad Hoc in more detail: (link below)

 The new Auto Exposure modes for the XT are unique in the industry.
 Being able to shoot in an auto program mode in the field on a technical camera will be valuable for some.
 I can’t say whether this feature will ever make its way to non XT technical cameras.
 They’ve finally added support for non XT cameras for the button control for exposure in live view (YAY!).
 Maybe the auto exposure modes will be available in the future in a similar fashion and period of time.
 But I have heard nothing hinting at this and have no idea.

 ETTR Phone Home

 This brings us to maybe the less nuts and bolts and the perhaps more sexy aspect of this announcement, which is Auto Exposure Modes and ETTR, (Expose to the Right).
 Having auto exposure modes on a tech camera is going to be valuable for some XT users.
 So far in our testing, auto exposure modes are producing inconsistently, and most of the time with very incorrect results.
 While it’s a nice tool to have in the bag, it needs more work.